COVID-19: Here's Latest Five-Day Long Island Positivity Testing Rate; New Cases For Each County

 - Wednesday, July 29: 1.2 percent

-There were 58 new COVID-19 cases reported in Nassau County (up 17 from a day earlier) on Wednesday with another 86 positive cases in Suffolk County (up 26 from a day earlier).
+There were 45 new COVID-19 cases reported in Nassau County (down 13 from a day earlier) on Thursday with another 54 positive cases in Suffolk County (down 32 from a day earlier).

-There were 13 deaths due to COVID-19 in New York State on Wednesday, with none on Long Island.
+There were five deaths due to COVID-19 in New York State on Thursday, with one on Long Island, in Suffolk County.

 Click here to sign up for Daily Voice's free daily emails and news alerts.